 - TR-20.
-Manage Scope, plan, design, implement, operate, and maintain a complete and the multimodal transportation system in a corridor approach within and across Mobility Management Areas. - TR-22.
+Scope, plan, design, implement, operate, and maintain a complete and multimodal transportation system in a corridor approach within and across Mobility Management Areas. - TR-22.
 Implement and prioritize transportation system improvements to meet the multimodal level-of-service standards, Complete Streets goals, and other mobility targets for all transportation modes, recognizing the range of mobility needs of each corridor and Mobility Management Area. - TR-23.
 Coordinate improvements and operations among travel modes and provide facilities to support people who are making connections between modes. - TR-26.
-Increase system connectivity for all modes by providing for readway, vehicular, transit, pedestrian, and bicycling facilities connections to create a Complete Streets network throughout the cityin newly developing and redeveloping areas. - TR-32.
+Increase system connectivity for all modes by providing for vehicular, transit, pedestrian, and bicycling facilities to create a Complete Streets network throughout the city. - TR-32.
 Utilize multimodal level-of-service standards for transportation corridors that reflect the range of available and intended mobility options.